 For visitors to Taipei with young kids, there is usually a Halloween parade and trick-or-treating event in Tianmu area.
 I’ll update once the details are released.

 For us grown-ups, a number of Taipei night clubs throw some pretty wild parties on Halloween, but the party of all parties is without a doubt Resurrected.
 The venue varies, but in recent years it has been held at an awesome outdoor venue on Tiger Mountain.
-The 2025 event link is here.
+I’ll post the 2026 event page once it’s announced.

-Last, but absolutely not least, the Saturday before Halloween (in 2025 it will be on October 25) is usually the day of the fabulous Taipei Pride Parade, which is the largest LGBTQ+ pride parade in all of Asia.
+Last, but absolutely not least, the Saturday of October is usually the day of the fabulous Taipei Pride Parade, which is the largest LGBTQ+ pride parade in all of Asia.
 Upwards of 100,000 people usually take part.
+In 2026, Halloween is on Saturday, so the parade will be held on October 31.

 The paraders convene at Taipei City Hall in the early afternoon, then set off on two different routes through the city (it’s so big that they need two), returning a few hours later.